PaulSchiretz/pgl-backup/README.md

 Please see our [Contributing Guidelines](./CONTRIBUTING.md) for details on how to contribute to the project.

+## Acknowledgments

+*   Special thanks to [Klaus Post](https://github.com/klauspost) for his excellent compression libraries (`github.com/klauspost/compress`), which enable the high-performance compression features in `pgl-backup`.
+*   The Go Authors for the Go programming language and standard library.

 ## License

-This project is licensed under the MIT License - see the [LICENSE file](./LICENSE) for details.
+This project is licensed under the MIT License.

+This software includes components from third-party projects and the Go standard library.
+See the [LICENSE](./LICENSE) file for full license text and attributions.